 STEP 1: Initial Translation: Two experienced translators spoke Urdu as their first language; one was a physiotherapist, and the second was an Urdu translation expert, and the original English version of the DGI was translated into Urdu.
-The aim of the study was explained to both translators by the Principal Investigator.
+The principal investigator explained the aim of the study to both translators.

 STEP 2: Synthesis of Translation: The original scale version and translations 1 (T1) and 2 (T2) were synthesized in this step to generate a common translation version (T-12).
 The translation was then composed according to the DGI English version.

 Words were translated into Urdu with comprehensible meanings to simplify understanding.
 The full Urdu translation of DGI (T-12) was completed during this stage.